Marine - Red Snapper Carcass Drop Off Program

 - Once back to the dock, filet your fish.

-- Keep the carcass with the head and tail intact.
+- Keep the carcass with the head, tail, and gonads (if possible) intact.

 - Take the carcass to one of the collection freezer locations.